C'è la luna mezzo mare: Popularity

-Since the first recording in 1927, the song has proliferated with different titles and lyrics, both in English and in several southern Italian dialects.
+Since the first recording in 1927, the song has proliferated with different titles and lyrics in English, Sicilian, and Neapolitan.
 Hit recordings in the United States have included "Oh!
 Ma-Ma!" by Rudy Vallée (1938, peaked at No. 8) and "Lazy Mary" by Lou Monte (1958, peaked at No. 12).
 Monte's version was initially banned from British broadcasts for undesirable innuendo, but has been played to a family-filled baseball stadium during the seventh-inning stretch at almost every New York Mets home game since the mid-1990s, as the result of a fan survey.
+The song was also recorded in Poland, in 1939, with lyrics by Jerzy Jurandot.
 The humorous lyrics center around a young woman wondering about marriage with various tradesmen (butcher, fisherman, fireman, etc.), ensuring the song's sustained popularity at Italian wedding receptions, including the opening scene of The Godfather (1972).
 The song was also included in the 2010 videogame Mafia II, as part of the fictional radio station Empire Classic.
-In early 2022 the song was used as part of a popular TikTok trend where creators would use the song showing things in their home that "just make sense" while making a stereotypical Italian hand gesture to the beat of the song.
+In early 2022 the song was used as part of a popular TikTok trend where creators would use the song showing things in their home that "just make sense" while making a stereotypical Italian hand gesture (the "mano a borsa", or pinched fingers) to the beat of the song.

 In the sitcom Everybody Loves Raymond, the cast sang the song in the episodes "Mia Famiglia" and "Italy".